 The moment you realize your stress system is broken

 Most people discover their stress management techniques do not work during the exact moment they need them most.
 You are in a meeting when your chest tightens.
 You are trying to sleep and your mind will not stop.
 You have “tried everything” and nothing seems to stick.
-The problem is not that you are broken – it is that generic stress advice treats all stress the same.
+The problem is not that you are broken.
+It is that generic stress advice treats all stress the same.

 Stress management techniques are structured, evidence-based actions that reduce physiological stress responses and build long-term resilience.
 They work across five channels – physical, cognitive, behavioral, environmental, and social – each targeting a different pathway through which stress enters the body.
 Effective stress management matches the right technique to your specific stress type.